WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-As shown in Table \ref{tab:rmse_comparison_sparse_1}, as well as Figure \ref{fig:sparse_reconstruction_rmse_1_percent} and Figure \ref{fig:sparse_reconstruction_rmse_10_percent}, \ourMethod outperforms the specialized UViT baseline at reconstruction accuracy for the majority of atmospheric variables.
+As shown in \cref{tab:rmse_comparison_sparse_1}, as well as \cref{fig:sparse_reconstruction_rmse_1_percent} and \cref{fig:sparse_reconstruction_rmse_10_percent}, \ourMethod outperforms the specialized UViT baseline at reconstruction accuracy for the majority of atmospheric variables.
 Our model excels at predicting large-scale dynamical fields, delivering a substantial reduction in RMSE for metrics such as geopotential and MSLP.
-In contrast to the downscaling tasks, where the specialized model had lower overall RMSE.
+This is in contrast to the downscaling tasks, where the specialized model had lower overall RMSE.
 Here, the specialized UViT struggles to generalize from the extremely sparse 1\% input.
-In contrast, \ourMethod leverages its prior of the atmosphere to fill in 99\% unobserved regions coherently, demonstrating that a strong foundation model can outperform specialized training in data-scarce regimes
+In contrast, \ourMethod leverages its prior of the atmosphere to fill in 99\% unobserved regions coherently, demonstrating that a strong foundation model can outperform specialized training in data-scarce regimes.

-The visual comparison in Figure \ref{fig:sparse_reconstruction_example_0_1} (or in Figure \ref{fig:sparse_reconstruction_example_0_01} with 1\% sparsity) highlights the structural advantages of generative models for the task.
+The visual comparison in \cref{fig:sparse_reconstruction_example_0_1} (or in \cref{fig:sparse_reconstruction_example_0_01} with 1\% sparsity) highlights the structural advantages of generative models for the task.
 Kriging indeed produces an overly smooth field that miss high-frequency weather dynamics.

-Visually \ourMethod and UViT both generates sharp, realistic looking fields that are indistinguishable from the ERA5 ground truth.
-The spectral analysis (Figure \ref{fig:sparse_reconstruction_psd_latlon_mean_hist_1_percent}), confirms that \ourMethod closely tracks the energy spectrum of the ground truth across all scales, whereas UViT suffers from smoothing at high frequencies for some fields like precipitation or specific humidity.
-Both methods closely follow the ERA5 ground truth distribution (Figure \ref{fig:sparse_reconstruction_psd_latlon_mean_hist_1_percent} and Figure \ref{fig:sparse_reconstruction_psd_latlon_mean_hist_10_percent}) for most of the variables.
+Visually \ourMethod and UViT both generate sharp, realistic looking fields that are indistinguishable from the ERA5 ground truth.
+The spectral analysis (\cref{fig:sparse_reconstruction_psd_latlon_mean_hist_1_percent}), confirms that \ourMethod closely tracks the energy spectrum of the ground truth across all scales, whereas UViT suffers from smoothing at high frequencies for some fields like precipitation or specific humidity.
+Both methods closely follow the ERA5 ground truth distribution (\cref{fig:sparse_reconstruction_psd_latlon_mean_hist_1_percent} and \cref{fig:sparse_reconstruction_psd_latlon_mean_hist_10_percent}) for most of the variables.
 However, \ourMethod outperforms the baseline for total precipitation, better covering the extremes events.